-The earliest comprehensive surveys took years to complete and were performed by dropping a heavy lead weight on a marked line (leadline survey) to collect each shot at approximate positions between markers placed on the bankline that defined a range line across the river.
-The first 1883 effort took 30 years to complete.
-The 2013 publications survey was collected under several contracts in phases, in February 2011, December 2012, and Mar 2013.
-A small portion in the vicinity of River Mile 320 was run in December 2009.
-This survey exploited modern technologies, using DPGS positioning and Multibeam sounding equipment.
-This survey collected well into the millions of soundings.
+The density of multibeam surveys provides extraordinary. levels of det The earliest comprehensive surveys took years to oscimplete and were performed by dropping a heavy lead usweight on a marked line (leadline survey) to collect each shot at approximate positions between markers placed on the bankline that defined a range line across the river.
+The